freerange/site/soups/weeknotes/weeks-520-to-524.snip.markdown

 We built a thing!
 Well.
 Ben, Chris and James built a thing while I was busy doing nothing.
 [Mission Patch][mission-patch] makes it super easy to design and print mission patch stickers to help your team celebrate success.
 Give it a go and [let us know][contact-mp] what you think.

-We've had in the region of 10 to 15 orders so far.
-There's clearly some way to go before it could be classed as sustainable but it's still incredibly satisfying to earn money from something we've built.
-Thanks to everyone who have helped by buying patches and by giving us early feedback: it's much appreciated.
+We've had a number of orders although there's still quite a way to go before it could be classed as sustainable.
+Irrespective, it's still incredibly satisfying to earn money from something we've built.
+Thanks to everyone who's helped by buying patches and by giving us early feedback: it's much appreciated.

 Building products is something we've wanted to do for a long time so I'm really happy to see this live.